-5.1 GENERAL NOTES
+5.1 General notes

-Sections 3 and 0 govern the development of the Test Project.
+Sections 3 and 4 govern the development of the Test Project.
 These notes are supplementary.

-Whether it is a single entity, or a series of stand-alone or connected modules, the Test Project will enable the assessment of the skills in each section of the WSSS.
+Whether it is a single entity, or a series of stand-alone or connected modules, the Test Project will enable the assessment of the applied knowledge, skills, and behaviours set out in each section of the WSOS.

-The purpose of the Test Project is to provide full, balanced and authentic opportunities for assessment and marking across the Standards Specification, in conjunction with the Marking Scheme.
-The relationship between the Test Project, Marking Scheme and Standards Specification will be a key indicator of quality, as will be its relationship with actual work performance.
+The purpose of the Test Project is to provide full, balanced, and authentic opportunities for assessment and marking across the Standards, in conjunction with the Marking Scheme.
+The relationship between the Test Project, Marking Scheme, and Standards will be a key indicator of quality, as will be its relationship with actual work performance.

-The Test Project will not cover areas outside the Standards Specification, or affect the balance of marks within the Standards Specification other than in the circumstances indicated by Section 2.
+The Test Project will not cover areas outside the Standards, or affect the balance of marks within the Standards other than in the circumstances indicated by Section 2.
+This Technical Description will note any issues that affect the Test Project's capacity to support the full range of assessment relative to the Standards.
+Section 2.1 refers.

 The Test Project will enable knowledge and understanding to be assessed solely through their applications within practical work.
 The Test Project will not assess knowledge of WorldSkills rules and regulations.